 Day 2 Monday.
 Caesarea - Haifa - Acre - Rosh Hanikra

-Drive north to Caesarea, what once was the Roman capital of the region.
-See the excavations of the Crusaders' City, the aqueduct and amphitheatre which has been restored as a concert venue.
-Proceed to Haifa for a panoramic view from Mount Carmel and visit “AF AL PI CHEN”, the naval museum of the illegal immigration to Israel at the time of the British mandate.
-Drive to Acre; walk along the old harbour and local market.
+Drive North to Caesarea, what once was the Roman capital of the region.
+See the excavations of the Crusaders' City, the aqueduct and amphitheater that has been restored as a concert venue.
+Proceed to Haifa for a panoramic view from Mount Carmel and.
+Drive to Acre; walk along the old harbor and local market.
 Continue to the northernmost point of Israel, Rosh Hanikra.
 Descend by cable car into the limestone grottoes.
-Overnight in the Kibbutz Hotel.
+Overnight in a Kibbutz Hotel.

 Day 3 Tuesday.
-Safed - Tel Hai - Banias - Golan Heights
+Safed - Tel Hai - Banias - ATV Tour in Golan Heights

 Day 4 Wednesday.
-Tiberias - Beit Shean - Beit Alpha - Gan Hashlosha -Jerusalem
+Jordan Valley - Beit Shean – Bet Alpha - Gan Hashlosha - Jerusalem

-Drive to Tiberias to visit Rambam’s grave; proceed to Beit Shean, the biggest archeological park in Israel with beautiful excavations from the Roman and Byzantine periods.
+Start the morning with a drive to the Jordan Valley and get inspired by the view; proceed to Beit Shean, the biggest archeological park in Israel with beautiful excavations from the Roman and Byzantine periods.
 Stop at Beit Alpha to see the beautiful mosaic floor of a synagogue from the Byzantine period.
 Onto Gan Hashlosha, (Sachne) where you will have an opportunity to enjoy the water springs located at the foot of the Gilboa mountain, the famous mountain on which King Saul was killed in the battle against the Philistines.
 Continue via the Jordan valley to Jerusalem.
 Overnight in Jerusalem.

-At the start of the morning, drive to the crest of Mt. of Olives where the entire city of Jerusalem unfolds before you.
-Visit at the Kotel for a prayer.
+At the start of the morning, drive to the crest of the Mt. of Olives where you will get a magnificent view of the entire city of Jerusalem.
+Visit at the Kotel for some time to pray and/or reflect.
 Walk along the Cardo, the ancient Roman road; visit the four Sephardic synagogues restored after the 1967 war in the Jewish quarter.
-Tour the Western Wall Tunnels; visit Davidson center and walk through the Roman Cardo to the local Arab bazaar.
-Walk through Jaffa gate to David’s Tower museum and see the ancient remains of the city beginning with the first Temple period.
+Tour through the Western Wall Tunnels; visit Davidson center and walk through the Roman Cardo to the local Arab bazaar.
+Walk through Jaffa Gate to the Tower of David Museum and see the ancient remains of the city beginning with the first Temple period.
 Overnight in Jerusalem.

-Visit Mea Shearim and learn about the unique lifestyle of the ultra orthodox communities.
-Drive by the Knesset, Israel’s parliament and see the Menorah with the biblical emblems.
-Next, visit the Israel Museum and see the Shrine of the book where the Dead Sea scrolls are housed, and the new Holyland model – a miniature replica of Jerusalem as it was during the Second Temple period.
-Drive to Mount Herzl, the military cemetery and Yad Vashem, the memorial to the Holocaust.
-Visit ammunition hill, a former Jordanian army stronghold, conquered by the Israeli army in the Six Day War and converted into a national memorial site and museum.
+Start the day with a drive to Mount Herzl, the military cemetery, and visit the Yad VaShem Museum, the national memorial to the Holocaust.
+Pass by the Knesset, Israel’s parliament and see the Menorah with the biblical emblems.
+Next, visit the Israel Museum and see the Shrine of the Book, where the Dead Sea scrolls are housed and the new Holyland model – a miniature replica of Jerusalem as it was during the Second Temple period.
+Continue your day with a visit to Mahane Yehuda Marketplace (Shuk) and experience life as an Israeli.
+From there if time allows, pass by Mea Shearim and get a glimpse of the unique lifestyle of the ultra-orthodox community.
 Overnight in Jerusalem.

 Day 8 Sunday Tel Aviv - Sheikh Hussein Bridge - Jerash - Ajloun - Amman